Meet's Thoughts

 Some stream-of-consciousness thoughts about consciousness in AI

-A little late, but I noticed a lot of people been talking more about consciousness in AI since language models got better, like that guy from Google at some point and other people.
+A little late, but I noticed a lot of people been talking more about consciousness in AI since language models got better, like that engineer from Google making a fuss about their LM being conscious, and other people.
 Also, remembering a lot of discussions after Neurips last year when David Chalmers gave a keynote about what are the necessary conditions for consciousness and possible ways to test for some of those, and the others we don't really have an ability to test at this time.

 Regardless of the "utility" of conscious AI, I think it's really interesting.
 Probably one of the most interesting things I could think of is exploring what makes our consciousness actually work and how to make one (other than having babies I suppose...different kind of interesting).
 However, it is one topic that really viscerally scares me.
 And no, not in the existential risk type of way that some people are focused on, for some good and some iffy reasons.
 I don't think most of those reasons particularly require consciousness anyway.